MetPX/sarracenia/doc/sr_postv3.7.rst

        packet, versus 4 quote characters, a colon, a space, and likely a comma: 7 total. so net change is +6 characters. per header.
 Most v02 messages have 6 headers,
        net: +36 bytes

+     * the fixed fields are now named: pubTime, baseUrl, relPath, adding 10 characters each. +30 bytes.

    * In v03, the format of save files is the same as message payload.
      In v02 it was a json tuple that included a topic field, the body, and the headers.